Dogs

 Spaying and neutering are key steps towards becoming a responsible pet owner and contributing to the reducing the number of homeless animals in shelters and on the streets.

-Additionally, there are health advantages for the animals undergoing spaying and neutering.
-Female animals that are spayed typically have a lesser risk of getting breast cancer or other reproductive-related illnesses.
+Additionally, there are health advantages for the animals undergoing spay/neuter surgery.
+Female animals that are spayed typically have a lesser risk of getting breast cancer, uterine infection, or other reproductive-related illnesses.
 Meanwhile, neutered dogs that are males can potentially have decreased aggressive behavior and lower their chances of getting testicular cancer.

 The cost of spaying or neutering a dog